 Once you have answered the first question, the next set of questions to answer are more geared at evaluating your capabilities.
 Two common attributes used to evaluate capabilities are Maturity and Market Differentiation.

-Keep in mind that all views are context sensitive, meaning you can drill down to just your core capabilities or to w specific domain.
+Note: Keep in mind that all views are context-sensitive, meaning you can drill down to just your core capabilities or to w specific domain.

 Understanding how your capabilities are implemented is a matter of connecting your business capability map to the Departments and Applications they depend on.

-As you start to build out these references your visualizations will be automatically updated with the connected components.
-If you are looking to get a full overview, again the Capability Map and Dependency Map are the best view.
+As you start to build out these references, your visualizations will be automatically updated with the connected components.
+If you are looking to get a full overview, again the Capability Map and Dependency Map are the best views.
 Simply update your filter sets to include the connected workspaces you are interested in.

-- Pro-tip: We recommend that each view tells one story.
-So if you would like to see the applications and departments connected to your capabilities, we recommend two presentation slides, as too much information can be distracting.
+Pro-tip: We recommend that each view tells one story.
+If you would like to see the applications and departments connected to your capabilities, we recommend two presentation slides, as too much information can be distracting.

 When drilling down to understand how specific capabilities are implemented, the Block Diagram can be extremely powerful.
 Using simple grouping like group by “Parent All” and “Workspace” and a narrow scope gives you clarity into how your business capabilities are realized and who your experts are within that domain.

-Block Diagram with grouping and 1 degree of relationships in both directions.
+The image above shows a Block Diagram with grouping and one degree of relationships in both directions.

 Identifying capabilities at risk can be done in many ways and while it can be as complex as you wish, getting started we recommend starting with some basic analysis.

-- Core capabilities with High Market Differentiation and a dependance on Applications with a Low Strategic Rating
+Core capabilities with High Market Differentiation and a dependence on Applications with a Low Strategic Rating

 To create a report identifying Low Maturity and High Market Differentiation we recommend the Bubble Chart.
 Set the X and Y axis to the fields Maturity and Market Differentiation.
 Adding cost to the size of the bubble or complexity can also provide better insight into the magnitude of the risk:

-To identify core capabilities with High Market Differentiation and a dependance on Low Strategic Ratings you need to use a set of filters and potentially conditional formatting to improve the view.
+To identify core capabilities with High Market Differentiation and a dependence on Low Strategic Ratings you need to use a set of filters and potentially conditional formatting to improve the view.

 Looking at your capabilities from the perspective of their associated cost and complexity is best done using the Bubble Chart view or by generating a more typical tabular report using the Tables view.
 Here you can set the X and Y axis to the calculated fields “Total Allocated Cost” and “Complexity”.